-PART 500 INCOME AND RESOURCE STANDARDS
+INCOME AND RESOURCE STANDARDS PART 500

-8.215.500.1 ISSUING AGENCY: New Mexico Human Services Department.
+8.215.500.1 ISSUING AGENCY: New Mexico Human Services Department (HSD).

 8.215.500.2 SCOPE: The rule applies to the general public.
-[2/1/1995; 8.215.500.2 NMAC - Rn, 8 NMAC 4.SSI.000.2, 3/1/2001]

 8.215.500.3 STATUTORY AUTHORITY: The New Mexico medicaid program is administered pursuant to regulations promulgated by the federal department of health and human services under Title XIX of the Social Security Act, as amended and by the state human services department pursuant to state statute.
-See NMSA 1978 Section 27-2-12 et. seq.
-(Repl.
+See Section 27-2-12 et. seg., NMSA 1978 (Repl.
 Pamp.
 1991).